Alekshir/Minesweeper/README.md

    src - folder contains entry point index.tsx  and all source files of the project.

+   To install dependencies:

+   `npm install`

    To run the game:

     npm start

-    Opens browser at localhost:3000
+"Opens browser at localhost:3000"

    To build the application:

     npm run build

-    creates new bundle.js in the "public/dist" folder.
+"creates new bundle.js in the "public/dist" folder."

 - ***This is what it look like:***\